-Budgeting is based on the Budget Act (“Official Gazette” No 87/08), the Guidelines of the Government of the Republic of Croatia and the macroeconomic and fiscal policies for a three-year period, the Budgeting Instructions of the Ministry of Finance relating to local and regional self-government units for a three-year period, the Guidelines of the mayor of the City of Rijeka for a four-year term of office and on the evaluation of the realisation of its own income and expenses.
+Budgeting is based on the Budget Act, the Guidelines of the Government of the Republic of Croatia and the macroeconomic and fiscal policies for a three-year period, the Budgeting Instructions of the Ministry of Finance for drawing up the state budget and budgets of local and regional self-government units for a three-year period, the Guidelines for drawing up the budget of the City of Rijeka for a three-year period and on the evaluation of the realisation of its own income and expenses.

 Budget formation and adoption

 - the methodology for drawing up the Budget and financial plans of budget users has been laid down by the Budget Act and the Instructions issued by the Ministry of Finance,

 - the Department of Finance draws up a draft budget on the basis of the financial projections of the city departments and submits it to the mayor of the City of Rijeka (legal deadline for submission is 15 October of the current year),

 - the mayor discusses the draft budget during a public meeting and determines amendments to the proposed budget and the final draft budget is submitted to the City Council (legal deadline 15 November of the current year),